dmikushin/refactorial/README.md

         Types:
           - class Tree(.*): Trie\1

-More documentation upcoming.
-Before that, take a look at our test cases in `tests/`.
+For more examples, take a look at our test cases in `tests/`.
 You can get an idea what each source transform does and which parameters they take.

 ## Known Issues